ckadluba/GrpcDemos/README.md

 ## Service lifetime

-When is the service class created/reused?
+* When is the service class created/reused?
+* In WCF controlled by ServiceBehaviorAttribute on service contract (e.g. InstanceContextMode.PerSession)
+* In Google Grpc.Core based services a single instance all requests.
+* In Microsoft Grpc.AspNetCore based services a new instance for each request
+  * Can controlled in ConfigureServices()
+    ```csharp
+    public void ConfigureServices(IServiceCollection services)
+    {
+        services.AddGrpc();
+        services.AddSingleton(new GreeterService());
+    }
+    ```

 ## Security